dushyantkhosla/cli-4-ds/tutorials/IPYNBs/08_awk.md

 ### 4.3 - Arrays

-Finally, $awk$ has arrays.
+Finally, `awk` has arrays.
 They are **unidimensional associative arrays** that can be **started dynamically**.
 'Associative' means that they may be indexed by strings or number and stores data in a key value format, like Python dictionaries.

 Their syntax is just `var[key] = value`.